joshuar/go-hass-agent/README.md

 - Device location.
 - Current active application and list of running applications.
 - Battery status (for example, laptop battery and any peripherals).
-- Network status (for example, network connection status, IP addresses and Wi-Fi details where relevant).
+- Network status (for example, network connection status, internal and external IP addresses and Wi-Fi details where relevant).
+- Power profile.

 The code can be extended to add additional sensors.
 See [Device/Sensors](docs/device/sensors.md) for details.